Colossal low-field negative magnetoresistance in CaAl$_{2}$Si$_{2}$-type diluted magnetic semiconductors (Ba,K)(Cd,Mn)$_{2}$As$_{2}$

 \subsection{Experimental methods}

 \emph{Sample synthesis and Structural characterization}

 Polycrystalline (Ba$_{1-x}$K$_x$)(Cd$_{1-y}$Mn$_y$)$_2$As$_2$ samples were prepared by a solid-state reaction method.
+We note that all compositions reported here are nominal values based on the precursor ratios.
+The intended substitution is supported by the phase-pure XRD patterns and the systematic evolution of lattice parameters with K and Mn doping (Fig.~1c).
 Two composition series were synthesized: (i) a K-doping series (Ba$_{1-x}$K$_x$)(Cd$_{0.9}$Mn$_{0.1}$)$_2$As$_2$ with $x$=0.01, 0.03, 0.04, 0.05, 0.07, and 0.10, and (ii) a Mn-doping series (Ba$_{0.96}$K$_{0.04}$)(Cd$_{1-y}$Mn$_y$)$_2$As$_2$ with 0.05$\le$ $y$ $\le$0.5.
 Starting materials (nominal compositions), including potassium arsenide, barium arsenide, arsenic pieces, cadmium powder, and manganese powder, were thoroughly mixed, loaded into tantalum tubes, sealed under Ar, and heated at 700~$^\circ$C for 24~h, followed by furnace cooling to room temperature.
 The reacted products were reground, pelletized, sealed in evacuated tantalum tubes, and annealed at 500~$^\circ$C for 24~h (following a procedure similar to that used for BaFZnAs)~\cite{ref37_chen2016cpb}.

 Room-temperature powder X-ray diffraction (XRD) was performed using a Philips X'Pert diffractometer with Cu K$\alpha$ radiation.
 Rietveld refinements were carried out using the GSAS software package~\cite{ref38_larson1994gsas}.